 Beat the butter, icing sugar and lemon zest in a large bowl with a handheld mixer or a stand mixer.

-Use the grated rind or zest of fresh lemons, preferable the unwaxed variety.
+Use the grated rind or zest of fresh lemons, preferably the unwaxed variety.

-Beat until completely combined, and light and fluffy.
+Beat the butter mixture until the ingredients are completely combined, and are light and fluffy.

 Add the flour and salt and mix until the dough starts to clump.